cockroachdb/docs/cockroachcloud/architecture.md

 ### Security and Connection

-{{ site.data.products.dedicated }} clusters are single-tenant.
+{{ site.data.products.dedicated }} clusters are single tenant.
 This means each new cluster gets its own project in GCP or its own account in AWS.
-No two Dedicated clusters share any resources with each other.
+No two {{ site.data.products.dedicated }} clusters share any resources with each other.
 Since these clusters are within their own accounts and projects, they are also in a default virtual private cloud (VPC).
-Users connect to a Dedicated cluster by using a load balancer in front of each region which leads to one connection string per region.
+Users connect to a {{ site.data.products.dedicated }} cluster by using a load balancer in front of each region which leads to one connection string per region.
 Unless you set up [VPC peering](network-authorization.html#vpc-peering) or [AWS PrivateLink](network-authorization.html#aws-privatelink), your cluster will use TLS 1.3 protocol for encrypting inter-node and client-node communication.

 {{ site.data.products.db }} clusters also use digital certificates for inter-node authentication, [SSL modes](authentication.html#ssl-mode-settings) for node identity verification, and password authentication for client identity verification.
 See [Authentication](authentication.html) for more details.